dennisXZX/web-developer-notes/Performance.md

 - Use [minifier](https://www.minifier.org/) to minimize JS and CSS code

 - Minimize images
-  - Use PNG for transparency, GIF for animation, JPEG for colorful images
+  - Use PNG for transparency, GIF for animation, JPEG for colorful images, SVG for icons, logos and illustrations
   - Use [TinyPNG](https://tinypng.com/) and [JPEG optimizer](http://jpeg-optimizer.com/) for compressing images
   - Lower JPEG image quality to about 30% - 60% ([ImageOptim](https://imageoptim.com/))
   - Resize image based on the size it will be displayed on the screen
-  - Display different sized images for different screen sizes
+  - Display different sized images for different screen sizes.
+Browser will ignore other images that are not for the current screen sizes

     ```
     @media screen and (min-width: 500px) {